beshu-tech/readonlyrest-docs/elasticsearch.md

 #### 2. Unpatch ES

 If you are using Elasticsearch 8.0.x or newer, you need **an extra pre-uninstallation step**.
-This will remove all additional files from ROR's installation directory.
+This will remove all previously copied jars from ROR's installation directory.

 ```bash
 # Unpatch ES